herambchaudhari4121/geomoose-website/source/info/old_news.rst

 7/21/2009 - GeoMoose 2.0 Released
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 GeoMoose 2.0 released!
 See downloads to get your copy.
-Also, we've rolled out this shiney new website!
+Also, we've rolled out this shiny new website!